 Poland is also home to some of the region’s most innovative think tanks: the Polish Institute of International Affairs (PISM) is ranked world’s 40th in the field of foreign policy and international affairs and in the top 100 for defense and national security-related matters.
 The Centre for Eastern Studies (OSW) is the 20th best think tank in Central and Eastern Europe and a highly reliable source of information regarding Europe’s Eastern half.
 Let’s also mention the Warsaw-based WISE Europa, with a strong focus on European politics and economy; Casimir Pulaski Foundation (CPF), 60th best in the world for defense research; the Institute for Public Affairs, especially its education policy program; the Centre for International Relations (CIR) or the Stefan Batory Foundation, ranked 14th for the best advocacy campaign in the world.

-In the Czech Republic, the Prague Security Studies Institute (PSSI) is ranked among the world’s top 100 think tanks, especially in the fields of defense and national security, and identified as “one of the think tanks to watch in 2019”.
+In the Czech Republic, the Prague Security Studies Institute (PSSI) is ranked among the world’s best 100 think-tanks, especially in the fields of defense and national security, and identified as “one of the think tanks to watch in 2019”.
 Another prominent research institute is the Europeum Institute for European Policy, which specializes in EU affairs and policy-making, third best think tank in Central and Eastern Europe and ranked among the world’s top 50 for foreign policy and international affairs.

 Let’s not forget the Center for Social and Economic Strategies (CESES), part of the Faculty of Social Sciences of Charles University in Prague, number 8 worldwide in the education department; the Institute of International Relations (IIR), one of the leading Czech institutions for foreign affairs; or the Liberalni Institut (most of their publications are only in Czech language).
 The Association for International Affairs (AMO) is also among the best Czech think tanks and identified as one of the most promising institutions in the world (we’ve had the chance to sit down for an interview with their research director a few weeks ago).
 The Economics Institute CERGE-EI is among the best research centres in domestic economic policy and among the world’s top-performing university-affiliated think tanks.